netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/use-cases/xdp_use_case_load_balancer.rst

  Why is this a good idea for XDP then?

-XDP have a speed advantage.
-The XDP load balance forwarding decision happens **very** early, before the OS have spend/invested too many cycles on the packet.
+XDP has a speed advantage.
+The XDP load balance forwarding decision happens **very** early, before the OS has spent/invested too many cycles on the packet.
 This means the XDP load balancing functionality should not increase the load on the server significantly.
 Thus, it should okay to run the service and LB on the same server.
-One can even imagine, having a feedback loop into the LB-program decision based on whether the service is struggling to keep up.
+One can even imagine having a feedback loop into the LB-program decision, based on whether the service is struggling to keep up.

 Who will balance the incoming traffic?